TommyU/sights/README.md

 # sights
-open a doll for friends under the wall to see outside world.
+open a door for friends under the wall to see outside world.

 # what it do
 ## search any youtube video